BaartekP/C-The-point-of-sale/README.md

 -Adding to the list of products,

--Removing product from the list,
+-Removing products from the list,

 -Saving products list to the txt file,

 -Viewing all available products in new window,

--Setting the amount of product.
+-Setting the amount of products.